Cougar Ace: Salvage effort

 Titan Salvage subsequently towed the vessel through Samalga Pass to the north side of the Aleutian Islands for protection from the weather using the tugboats Sea Victory, Gladiator and Emma Foss.
 It was then taken to Unalaska Island, where it was moored to Icicle Seafoods' mooring buoy.
-Cougar Ace was righted and redelivered to Mitsui Group on 16 August 2006, and on 25 August put under tow to Portland, Oregon for inspection and repair.
+Cougar Ace was righted and returned to Mitsui OSK Lines on 16 August 2006, and on 25 August put under tow to Portland, Oregon for inspection and repair.

 Disposition of cargo

 Mazda officials reported minimal damage to the vehicles on board despite the ship listing for over a month.
 However, according to the US Coast Guard, 41 vehicles broke loose and shifted.